clearlydefined/clearlydefined/PRIVACYPOLICY.md

 ## How We Use Your Data

-We may use non-personal data that is aggregated to improve the experience, usability, and content of the Website.
+We may use non-personal aggregated data to improve the experience, usability, and content of the Website.
 Except as otherwise set forth in this Privacy Policy, we do not collect or store personal data about you.

 ## Types of Data We Collect